 SLS trains students to use their disciplinary expertise to help “create sustainable communities” where humans and nature flourish, now and in the future, in Georgia, the U.S., and around the globe.
 To that end, we partner with faculty across campus to offer affiliated courses.
 SLS Affiliated Courses teach students skills and knowledge that will help them engage in “creating sustainable communities.”
-They align with one or more parts of the SLS sustainable communities framework.
+They align with one or more parts of SLS' approach to creating sustainable communities.
 Our goal is to have affiliated courses in every school, at all levels.

 While we encourage faculty to incorporate real-world learning with community partners into their courses, there is no set amount required for affiliation.
 Some courses will expose students to key concepts/methods about service-learning and community engagement and will include interactions with community partners, through guest speakers, assignments, or field trips, but no big projects.
 Others may include deeper community experiences, from small to full semester projects, whether service-learning or socially/environmentally-related capstone design projects.
 Still other courses will teach students a specific concept related to sustainability, like one of the SLS BIG IDEAS but won’t link to real-world community work at all.
 In all cases, we encourage faculty to incentivize their students to participate in SLS Events & Workshops and then provide opportunities for the students to bring what they learn into the classroom, through assignments or discussion, so that they begin to think about how the course lessons will prepare them to engage in a broad array of sustainable communities-related work.

 - Attract students from a variety of disciplines, through SLS marketing efforts such as our weekly e-newsletter and course highlight videos

 - Get priority assistance in developing course content and connecting to partners and projects and help taking advantage of our Resources for Affiliated Faculty